getnikola/nikola/docs/manual.rst

 ~~~~~~~~~~~~~~~~~~~~

 Since Nikola is a command line tool, and this is the 21st century, it's handy to have smart tab-completion
-so that you don't have to type the full commands.
+so that you don’t have to type the full commands.

 To enable this, you can use the ``nikola tabcompletion`` command like this,
 depending on your shell: